Freeze-in Production of Non-Abelian Millicharged Vector Dark Matter: Plasmons Decay into Vector Dark Matter

-Squaring the matrix element in Eq.~(\ref{eq:Mplasmondecay}) and then summing over the polarizations, one finds that only the diagonal terms ($LL$, $++$ and $--$) contribute.
+Squaring the matrix element in Eq.~(\ref{eq:Mplasmondecay}) and then summing over the polarizations, one finds that only the diagonal terms ($LL$, $++$, and $--$) contribute, as one would expect.
 The squared matrix element for the $LL$ configuration is given by \bea

 \eea where $m_\ell^2 = ( \omega_\ell(k)^2 - k^2 )$ is the effective plasmon mass for the longitudinal mode and $K_\ell\cdot p_1 = E_1\omega_\ell - k p_1\cos\theta$, with $\theta$ is the angle between the plasmon and the DM momenta.